nuwank-swivel/biblion/docs/prd/epic-1-foundation-authentication-setup.md

 11. **NEW:** Implement "Add Notebook" and "Add Notes" buttons with yellow styling matching Figma design
 12. **NEW:** Create modal dialog infrastructure for notebook and note creation
 13. **NEW:** Add modal overlay and positioning system for consistent UX

-### Story 1.4: Home Screen Title Shows "Biblion 1.0"

-As a user,
-I want the home screen to show the versioned app name "Biblion 1.0", so that I can immediately confirm which version of the app I am using.

-Acceptance Criteria:

-1. The home screen title displays the exact text: "Biblion 1.0".
-2. Typography, size, weight, and alignment follow the Figma reference.
-3. No other copy is changed; scope limited to the home screen title.
-4. Change is purely presentational; no functional behavior is altered.
-5. Title remains responsive and does not wrap on standard desktop widths.
-6. Tests assert the presence of "Biblion 1.0" on the home route.